Kyunki Saas Bhi Kabhi Bahu Thi 2 - Details, Cast, Crew

 Karan ViraniHiten TejwaniMihir’s half-brother; Nandini’s supportive husband; emotional arcs.

-Nandini ViraniGauri PradhanKaran’s wife, Tulsi’s friend, faced heavy issues like rape; a strong female bond.
+Nandini ViraniGauri PradhanKaran’s wife, Tulsi’s friend, faced heavy issues like rape and a strong female bond.

 Hemant ViraniShakti AnandFamily member with subplots; added layers to ensemble.

-Gayatri ViraniKamalika Guha ThakurtaJamnadas’s wife; elder support system.
+Gayatri ViraniKamalika Guha ThakurtaJamnadas’s wife is, elder support system.

 Daksha ViraniKetaki DaveComic relief; outspoken and fun.